jmikkola/DFAGame/README.markdown

 ### Graph rendering

 + Display vertices
-  + Show current selection
+  + Highlight current selection
-  + Show their number?
-  + Lay out - user specified, automatic for new points
-+ Draw edges
-  + Arrows
-+ Make verices clickable
+  + Display state numbers on the state?

 ### UI work

++ Add window for playing the game

 + Create menu bar
   + File menu: open, new, save, save as, close
   + Edit menu: undo, redo
   + Game menu: play, play from selected, check for errors

++ Disable game modifications while playing game
 + 'Add' button to add transitions should not work if there is no transition text
 + Button for removing states should not work if state selected is the start state
 + Button to add transitions should warn on over-writing existing transition